Dishwasher Brand Drain Guide: Find Your Brand’s Fix (2026)

 Before you pick a brand guide, run through these checks.
 Most drainage failures are one of four things:

 If your dishwasher drains during one cycle but not the next, start with the filter.
-If it has never drained properly since install, check the disposal knockout plug first.
+If it has never drained since install, check the disposal knockout plug first.
 If the pump runs audibly but water stays in the tub, the drain hose or pump impeller is the culprit.

 All categories at a glance